computer-lab/computerlab.io/source/_posts/how-to-help-a-stringfoot-pigeon.md

 *Illustrations by [Anya Katz](https://www.instagram.com/isolation__cabin/).*

 ### You've probably seen pigeons with mangled, entangled, or missing toes.
-Here's how you can help give these 'stringfoot' birds a pedicure.
+Here's how you can give these 'stringfoot' birds a life-saving pedicure.

-If you pay attention to city pigeons, you'll likely notice that many of them are missing toes or even entire feet.
-You might also notice birds limping around with swollen toes, or feet contorted into little fists.
+If you pay attention to city pigeons, you'll likely notice that many are missing toes or even entire feet.
+You might also notice birds limping around on swollen feet contorted into little fists.
 In most cases, closer inspection will reveal that the swelling is caused by a tight knot of string, hair, ribbon, thread, or other debris.
-Once a pigeon's foot gets tangled in string, there's not much the bird can do: pigeon beaks aren't sharp enough to cut through the synthetic fibers city birds end up collecting for nest material.
+If a pigeon's foot gets tangled in the course of nest building or foraging, there's not much the bird can do.

-These "stringfoot" birds suffer badly.
-Thread knotted around toes get tighter and tighter until circulation is cut off and flesh rots away.
+These "stringfoot" birds often suffer badly.
+The tangle gets tighter and tighter until circulation is cut off and flesh rots away.
 Hair slices through muscle and bone.
 The most unlucky stringfoot pigeons end up with their feet tied together, vulnerable to predators and pervert flockmates.

-Giving a stringfoot pigeon a pedicure isn't difficult, and can be extremely rewarding.
-If you like watching blackhead removal videos, you might enjoy releasing the pressure on a swollen pus-filled toe.
+Giving a stringfoot pigeon a pedicure isn't difficult, and can be quite rewarding.
+If you like watching stuff like blackhead removal videos, you might find it cathartic to release the pressure on a swollen toe.
 Or you might enjoy the challenge of earning the trust of your potential patient, and then catching them with your bare hands.

 ### Step One: Assemble a Destringing Kit

-Ideally, when you find a stringfoot pigeon, you will catch him, remove the tangle, treat any wounds, and release the bird back to his flock.
-It’s important to quickly release the bird where you found him, because he might have a bonded mate or nestling waiting for him.
+Ideally, when you notice a stringfoot pigeon, you will catch him, remove the tangle, treat any wounds, and directly release the bird back to his flock.
+It’s important to quickly release the bird where you found him, because he might have a bonded mate or nestling waiting.
 Thankfully, most pigeons can be quickly dethreaded using a few simple tools, or even your bare hands.
 Here’s the items in my "destringing kit":

 ![Cutting and Tweezing tools](/images/stringfoot-tools.jpg)

-- _Cutting and Tweezing Tools_: I bought this [cheap dissection kit](https://www.amazon.com/gp/product/B01M7VYU82) I found on Amazon because it contains a lot of good tools for dethreading, including small, sharp scissors with flat tips (so you don’t accidentally stab the pigeon) and a pair of rat’s tooth tweezers (you can use the “tooth” to snag thread that has cut into the pigeon's skin).
+- __Cutting and Tweezing Tools__: I bought this [cheap dissection kit](https://www.amazon.com/gp/product/B01M7VYU82) because it contains a lot of good tools for dethreading, including small, sharp scissors with flat tips (so you don’t accidentally stab the pigeon) and a pair of rat’s tooth tweezers (you can use the "tooth" to snag thread that has cut into the pigeon's skin).

-- _Disinfectant_: If the string has cut into the pigeon’s foot, you’ll want to disinfect the wound before you let her go.
+- __Disinfectant__: If the string has cut into a pigeon’s foot, you’ll want to disinfect the wound before you let the bird go.
 As far as I know, any generic antibiotic works for this (I use a Neosporin spray), but you could also use an antibiotic painkiller formulated for birds, like Butorphano.
 Interestingly, veterinary quantities of drugs that would normally require a